utilyre/barbecue.nvim/README.md

   ---@type string[]
   include_buftypes = { "" },

-  --- Function that returns whether to exclude the winbar for the given filetype or not.
+  --- Function that returns whether to exclude the winbar for the given buffer or not.
   ---
   ---@type function
-  exclude_filetype_fn = function(filetype) return false end,
+  exclude_buffer_fn = function(bufnr) return false end,

   ---Filetypes not to enable winbar in.
   ---